Tuesday, April 1, 2025

 7. Harrisonburg, Virginia

 Despite UVA being bigger than JMU, Harrisonburg is yet another college town that ranks higher than Charlottesville on this list simply because of its unexpected Asian vegan options.
 First, you have Vietopia, which I’ve been going to since my Duke Bowl days.
-They have a flavorful hu tieu chay (vegan pho) broth, while Charlottesville still doesn’t have a Vietnamese restaurant.
+They have a flavorful hu tieu chay broth, while Charlottesville still doesn’t have a Vietnamese restaurant.
 Next, you have Boboko, which is an Indonesian restaurant that is now unfortunately closed.
 You can’t even find an Indonesian restaurant in NOVA.
 Lastly, you have Mashita, a Korean restaurant with an entire separate vegan menu.
 The Korean restaurants in NOVA don’t even do that.
 Right next to Mashita is Aristocat Cafe, a cat cafe offering a wide selection of delicious teas.
 Charlottesville doesn’t have a cat cafe!
 Bonus: Even the Jonas Brothers have been to Harrisonburg, performing at JMU for College Gameday in 2024.

 8. San Diego, California

-San Diego is kind of an outlier on this list in that I don’t really have strong opinions about this city other than that its Downtown is the whitest place I’ve ever visited-that is until I realized Roanoke was pretty white too.
+San Diego is kind of an outlier on this list in that I don’t really have strong opinions about this city other than that its Downtown is the whitest place I’ve ever visited-that is until I realized Roanoke is pretty white too.
 I’ve enjoyed my time here but don’t really long for it.
 I would definitely revisit family but wouldn’t go here on my own volition unless it was to Donna Jean for vegan pizza.

 9. Pinellas County, Florida